India, Interrupted: Demonetization And The Politics Of Cash () | aktiencheck.de

 dpa-AFX

-NEW DELHI (dpa-AFX) - It's been over a month since India embarked on a dramatic move of invalidating currency notes of 500- and 1,000-rupee denominations, which accounted for over 85 percent of those in circulation, to purge its economy of the vices of cash hoarding and fake money that the government claimed were widely used to fund illegal and terrorist activities.
+NEW DELHI (dpa-AFX) - It's nearly two months since India embarked on a dramatic move of invalidating currency notes of 500- and 1,000-rupee denominations, which accounted for over 85 percent of those in circulation, to purge its economy of the vices of cash hoarding and fake money that the government claimed were widely used to fund illegal and terrorist activities.

 The ruling National Democratic Alliance claimed that demonetization was a bold move and a tightly kept secret before announcement.
 The government, led by Prime Minister Narendra Modi, urged Indians to put up with the inconvenience for the greater benefit of the nation.
 The administration also launched a strong push for a cashless society by promoting digital transactions .